Biogen lowers 2023 profit outlook on costs of Reata purchase - The Boston Globe

 Third-quarter adjusted earnings fell 8.6 percent to $4.36 a share, while sales of $2.53 billion beat the $2.4 billion average of analysts’ estimates.

-The shares declined 3.9 percent at 9:40 a.m. in New York.
+The shares declined 5.67 percent Wednesday, closing at $231.69.
 They had fallen 11 percent this year through Tuesday’s close.

-Biogen is cutting costs while broadening its focus to replace declining revenue from multiple sclerosis therapies, which made up more than half the drugmaker’s 2022 sales.
-Chris Viehbacher, the former Sanofi chief executive officer who took over at Biogen a year ago, plans to reduce the company’s dependence on risky neurology research without eliminating the ability to pursue hard-to-treat diseases, like Alzheimer’s.
+Biogen is cutting costs while broadening its focus to replace declining revenue from multiple sclerosis therapies, which made up more than half the drug maker’s 2022 sales.
+Chris Viehbacher, the former Sanofi chief executive who took over at Biogen a year ago, plans to reduce the company’s dependence on risky neurology research without eliminating the ability to pursue hard-to-treat diseases, like Alzheimer’s.

 Viehbacher’s biggest move came in July, when Biogen agreed to pay $7.3 billion for Reata Pharmaceuticals Inc., a maker of treatments for rare diseases.
 Biogen said Wednesday the deal, which closed in September, will shave about 75 cents off 2023 per-share earnings.